 The LOS is acceptable at all study area intersections in the existing 2020 one-way scenario.
 An immediate conversion to two-way corridors would cause LOS E at Warren Avenue and Lincolnway.
-Map 40 and Map 41 summarize the 2020 LOS for Central Avenue and Warren Avenue as one-way couplets and separate two-way corridors, respectively.
+The maps below summarize the 2020 LOS for Central Avenue and Warren Avenue as one-way couplets and separate two-way corridors, respectively.

-Map 40: Warren Avenue and Central Avenue 2020 One-Way Couplet
+Warren Avenue and Central Avenue 2020 One-Way Couplet

-Map 41: Warren Avenue and Central Avenue 2020 Two-Way Concept
+Warren Avenue and Central Avenue 2020 Two-Way Concept

 Intersections are anticipated to operate at acceptable LOS in the 2045 horizon year, with the exception of Warren Avenue/Pershing Boulevard and Central Avenue/ Lincolnway both at LOS E. Converting Central Avenue and Warren Avenue to two-way streets is anticipated to create LOS F at four study area intersections: the two previously LOS E intersections, Warren Avenue/Pershing Boulevard and Central Avenue/Lincolnway, and two intersections that operate at LOS D as one-way streets, Central Avenue/ Pershing Boulevard and Warren Avenue/Lincolnway.
-Map 42 and Map 43 summarize the 2045 LOS for Central Avenue and Warren Avenue as one-way couplets and separate two-way corridors, respectively.
-Map 42: Warren Avenue and Central Avenue 2045 One-Way Couplet
+The maps below summarize the 2045 LOS for Central Avenue and Warren Avenue as one-way couplets and separate two-way corridors, respectively.